AriFordsham/GHCWiki/commentary/libraries.md

 - The only packages that we can "assume that the bootstrap compiler already has" are those packages that come with GHC itself; i.e. the installed boot packages.
 So non-installed boot packages are also zero-boot packages.
 Example: `bin-package-db` or `hoopl`.

 So we begin the entire build process by installing the zero-boot packages in the bootstrap compiler.
 (This installation is purely local to the build tree.)
+This is done in `ghc.mk` by setting `PACKAGES_STAGE0` to the list of zero-boot packages; indeed this is the only way in which zero-boot packages are identified in the build system.

 As time goes on, a Zero-boot package may become an ordinary boot package, because the bootstrap compiler is expected to have (a sufficiently up to date) version of the package already.
 Remember that we support bootstrapping with two previous versions of GHC.